Garland Chrysanthemum Leaves: Nutrition and Health Benefits

 A Plant With Many Names

 Garland chrysanthemum has many names.
 Botanically, it is known as Chrysanthemum coronarium or Leucanthemum coronarium.
 In Western countries, people simply refer to it as chrysanthemum greens, crown daisy, choy suey greens or edible chrysanthemum.
-In Japan, this versatile herb is known as shungiki or kikuna, while the Chinese know it by the name tong hao.
+In Japan, this versatile vegetable is known as shungiki or kikuna, while the Chinese know it by the name tong hao.
+In Korea, it is known as sukgat.
 The natives of the Crete island in Greece call it mantilida.

 Possible Side Effects and Adverse Reactions